paradite/model-quirks/README.md

 Thinking budget

 - While Gemini 2.5 Flash supports thinking budget, it is not currently available for Gemini 2.5 Pro as of May 12, 2025. [source](https://ai.google.dev/gemini-api/docs/thinking)

+Multi-round tool use

+- For multi-round tool use, Gemini 2.5 Pro requires the response from the previous tool call to be included in the messages. [source](https://ai.google.dev/gemini-api/docs/function-calling?example=meeting#step_4_create_user_friendly_response_with_function_result_and_call_the_model_again)
+- Empirically, if the response from the previous tool call is not included, it will be stuck at the first tool call.

 ## Message Roles